 Located in an old Chinese pharmacy located towards the east, hence the name.
 Owned by the same importer that runs Mikkeller so similar line up.
 Prices can drift quite high here but there are always beers for fair prices.
 Serves proper half pints for half the price, so a good place for when you want to try a lot of beer.
 They serve some food, but haven’t tried it myself yet.
 A little off from central Singapore, but easily accessible from either Lavender or Bendeemer MRT stations and well worth a visit.

-One of the newest kids on the block, located a stones throw away from Bugis and Bras Basah.
+Located a stones throw away from Bugis and Bras Basah.
 With a massive 32 taps (although only 30 serves beer), they have the biggest line up in Singapore.
 Predominantly American beer but you can find anything from local to regional as well as European beer here.
 Prices ranges from cheap, S$10++* for some of their standard beers, to expensive, S$25++ for high ABV beers.
 Don’t miss out on their pizza, among the best in town.
 They run a rebate and membership system for regulars.

 A collaboration between the Hong Kong brewery Young Master and the head chef Vinny.
 This craft beer bar and restaurant serves a long line up of Young Master beers, both a standard line up as well as special brews.
 There are also other breweries on tap here, the Hong Kong brewery Heroes is one that is as standard as Young Master on tap.
 Don’t forget to try out their High balls and cocktails.
+Only negative is the price which can be quite high, beers starts at 17++, although there is a daily happy hour.

 The Good Beer Company